Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

 Birth Doula Job Description

-As a birth doula you provide continuous physical, emotional, and informational support to expectant parents before, during, and shortly after childbirth.
-Your role is to ensure the birthing person feels empowered, informed, and supported in pregnancy, birth and postpartum.
+As a birth doula, your services provide physical, emotional, and informational support to expectant parents before, during, and after giving birth.
+Your role is to ensure the birthing person feels empowered, informed, and supported in pregnancy, birth, and postpartum.

 Key responsibilities include:

-- Labor and Delivery Support: Offering non-medical support during labor, such as pain management techniques (e.g., breathing exercises, massage, and positioning), emotional reassurance, and advocacy for the birthing person’s wishes.
+• Labor and Delivery Support: Provide non-medical support during labor, including pain management techniques (e.g., breathing exercises, massage, and labor positions), emotional support, and advocacy for their wishes.

-- Partner Support: Helping partners or family members feel involved and confident in their supportive roles.
+• Partner Support: Help partners or family members feel involved and confident in their supportive roles.

-- Postpartum Assistance: Providing immediate postpartum care, helping with breastfeeding initiation, and offering emotional support as families adjust to their new roles.
+• Postpartum Assistance: Provide skilled care in the first days postpartum to support postpartum healing and breastfeeding.
+Offer emotional support as families adjust to their new roles.

-Birth Doulas do not perform medical tasks or make clinical decisions but collaborate with medical staff to ensure a positive birthing experience.
+The job of the birth doula is not to perform medical tasks or make clinical decisions.
+Instead, they collaborate with medical staff to ensure a positive birthing experience that honors the family’s wishes.

 Postpartum Doula Job Description